b

 Zugang

-After about 50 minutes drive from Belgrade, there are 3 main access points to the western borders of the Deliblato Sands Nature Reserve: Devojački Bunar ("Girl's Well"), Dolovo ("Valley Village"), and Mramorak ("Marble Pebble").
-To access the entrance from Devojački Bunar, head to Vladimirovac village and follow ways to the northern P mark.
-To access the entrance from Dolovo, head to the Dolovo village and continue straight following ways to the middle P mark.
+After about a 50-minute drive from Belgrade, there are 3 main access points to the western borders of the Deliblato Sands Nature Reserve: Devojački Bunar ("Girl's Well"), Dolovo ("Valley Village"), and Mramorak ("Marble Pebble").
+To access the entrance from Devojački Bunar, head to Vladimirovac village and follow the way to the northern P mark.
+To access the entrance from Dolovo, head to the Dolovo village and continue straight following the way to the middle P mark.
 To access the entrance from Mramorak, head to the village with the same name and follow the turn left to the southern P mark.
 Click on any P in the map to get directions or coordinates.

 Terrain und Habitat